Zama89/Final-Project/README.md

 **Home** - A user is able to see others armies created by others users.

-**History** - A user can read a history about the faction selected.

-**Units** - A user can read information about each unit from their faction.

 **Army** - A user can build an army.